 In the 1990s a UNESCO- and Japanese-funded restoration project got underway.
 This stabilised the site, but they stopped short (thankfully) of tackling the missing summit and spire as no-one is sure what it was supposed to look like.

-The partially ruined chedi is huge and must have been huger before invaders and earthquakes took their toll, while the main viharn remains big we couldn’t get it all in a photo (at least, without a wide-angle lens).
-It must be said though that the temple grounds are not as spacious as Wat Phra Singh’s so as well as it being tricky to get an overall view it does lacks the latter’s ...
+Today, the partially ruined chedi remains enormous and must have been breathtaking before invaders and earthquakes took their toll.
+Indeed the main viharn is so big we couldn’t get it all in a photo (at least, without a wide-angle lens).
+It must be said though that the temple grounds are not as spacious as Wat Phra Singh’s so, as well as it being tricky to get an overall view of, it does lack the latter’s ...
 Travelfish members only (Full text is around 400 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.

 These tours are provided by Travelfish partner GetYourGuide.

 Our top 10 other sights and activities in and around Chiang Mai